 - Special Fee:

 Course DescriptionIntroduction to Physics.
 Includes mechanics, vectors, energy, simple machines, satellite motion, and the theory of special relativity.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course

 1) Apply knowledge of mechanics and vectors to explain natural physical processes and related technological advances.

 2) Use an understanding of elementary mathematics along with physical principles to effectively solve problems encountered in everyday life, further study in science, and in the professional world.